MicrosoftDocs/win32-pr.de-de/desktop-src/medfound/imfmediasourceextension-getduration.md

 ## <a name="return-value"></a>Rückgabewert

-Die Dauer der Medienquelle in 100-Nanosecond-Einheiten.
+Die Dauer der Medienquelle in Einheiten von 100 Nanosekunden.

 ## <a name="requirements"></a>Anforderungen